praduman8435/GithubUserFinder/README.md

 ## Usage

 To use this project, simply enter a GitHub username and click "View Profile".
-The app will display information about the user's profile and repositories.
+This will display information about the user's profile and repositories.

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds!

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.